aparthas3112/TPA_Classifier/README.md

   -save SAVE            Path and filename to save the downloaded GSheet as a
                         pckl
 ```
-`gsheet_dataframe.py` is used to pull a gsheet from a URL and convert that to a dataframe that is then used by the classifier.
+`todataframe.py` is used to pull a gsheet from a URL and convert that to a dataframe that is then used by the classifier.
+Example usage for `todataframe.py`:
+`python todataframe.py -sheetid <sheetID> -sheetname <sheetName> -save fromGoogleSheets/classifier_gsheet`